sandesh1100/sandesh1100/README.md

 - 👋 Hi, I’m @sandesh1100
 - 👀 I’m interested in Development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Flutter.
 - 💞️ I’m looking to collaborate on project.
-- 📫 How to reach me here's my linkedIN profile - https://www.linkedin.com/in/sandesh-s-bais-35a303219/
+- 📫 How to reach me here's my linkedIN profile - https://www.linkedin.com/in/sandeshbais/

 <!---
 sandesh1100/sandesh1100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.